PhyM73/DimuonSpectrum2010/README.md

 - the class name has been changed from `DemoAnalyzer` to `DimuonSpectrum2010` in order to avoid conflict for any existing `DemoAnalyzer` plugins in the working area
 - the file paths have been modified to be relative in the configuration file, i.e. they point to the `datasets` directory, which is under the directory from where there program will be run.

-Run this code in [CMS Open Data VM](http://opendata.web.cern.ch/VM/CMS/2010)

-If you have not installed the CMSSW area do the following:
+You can run this code in [CMS Open Data VM](http://opendata.web.cern.ch/VM/CMS/2010) If you have not installed the CMSSW area do the following:

 ```
 cmsrel CMSSW_4_2_8